shahpoll/Quantum-ESPRESSO-WTe2-Topology/report.typ

 // --- 3.
 BAND STRUCTURE ANALYSIS ---
 = Electronic Structure & Band Topology
 The fully relativistic band structure (Figure 3) reveals a semimetallic ground state characteristic of the PBE functional's gap underestimation.
-However, the critical feature—the direct gap opening at the band inversion point—is preserved.
+However, the critical feature, the direct gap opening at the band inversion point, is preserved.
 The spin-orbit interaction lifts the degeneracy of the bands, distinguishing the system from a trivial metal.

 #figure(
   image("figures/Fig1_BandStructure_Final.png", width: 85%),